guanzo/vue-smooth-height/README.md

 # Deprecation notice

-Due to an unfortunate naming decision, this package has moved to [vue-smooth-reflow](https://github.com/guanzo/vue-smooth-reflow).
+Due to an unfortunate naming decision, this package has moved to [vue-smooth-reflow](https://github.com/guanzo/vue-smooth-reflow). vue-smooth-reflow has more feature and better handling of child transitions.

 # Vue Smooth Height (VSM)